Danish004/uipnd/meme-generator-starter-code/README.md

 #### ingestor_interface.py

-Contains the main base class that further classes inherit from to serve a certain functionality based on the type of data that is to be parsed.
+Contains the main base class that further classes inherit from, to serve a certain functionality based on the type of data that is to be parsed.
 These are the following:

 - `CSVIngestor` that can be found in `csv_ingestor.py`.
 - `DocxIngestor` that can be found in `docx_ingestor.py`.